Adriel Hampton: Founding of Government 2.0

-2009 congressional run
+2009 congressional campaign

 On March 18, 2009, Representative Ellen Tauscher (CA-10) was nominated by President Barack Obama to serve as Undersecretary of State for Arms Control and International Security.
-Hampton announced his candidacy for the subsequent special election to fill the seat, receiving national attention for being the first congressional candidate in history to announce their campaign launch on Twitter.
+Hampton announced his candidacy for the subsequent special election to fill the seat, receiving national attention for being the first congressional candidate to announce their campaign launch on Twitter.
 During the campaign, Hampton prioritized support for single-payer healthcare, auditing the Federal Reserve, increased funding for public education, and capping interest rates.
 On foreign policy, Hampton stressed his support for removing U.S. troops from Afghanistan and Iraq.

-During the campaign, Hampton was supported by former Chair of the San Francisco Democratic Party Matthew Rothschild and Matt Gonzalez, the former President of the San Francisco Board of Supervisors.
+During the campaign, Hampton was supported by former chair of the San Francisco Democratic Party Matthew Rothschild and Matt Gonzalez, the former president of the San Francisco Board of Supervisors.

-In the end, Hampton was defeated by John Garamendi, the former Lieutenant Governor of California.
+Hampton was defeated by John Garamendi, the former Lieutenant Governor of California.

 Post-campaign work

-After his Congressional campaign, Hampton began working as Chief Organizer and Vice President of Business Development at NationBuilder, a Los Angeles tech startup that does work on, among other things, websites for politicians such as California Governor Jerry Brown and Los Angeles Mayor Eric Garcetti.
+After his Congressional campaign, Hampton began working as Chief Organizer and Vice President of Business Development at NationBuilder, a Los Angeles tech startup specializing in content management and digital organizing, and which served clients such as California Governor Jerry Brown and Los Angeles Mayor Eric Garcetti.
 In 2015, Hampton left NationBuilder and founded a consulting firm, The Adriel Hampton Group.
 Also in 2015, he co-founded and served as President of Pinpoint Predictive, a San Francisco startup pioneering predictive personality advertising.
 Adriel's consulting firm specializes in digital advertising and community building.
 Hampton's clients have included phone and email append provider Accurate Append, mobile canvassing app Ecanvasser, and the activist toolset Do Gooder.
 He is an adviser to VoterCircle.

 The Really Online Lefty League PAC and opposition to Facebook

 The Really Online Lefty League (TROLL) is a political action committee (PAC) formed by Hampton.
 The rollout of the PAC, created in collaboration with the Institute for Progressive Memetics, included a fake advertisement for the Green New Deal.
 The PAC gained recognition for launching an advertisement describing conservative Senator Lindsey Graham as being in favor of Green New Deal legislation to highlight the issues stemming from Facebook's political advertising policies.

-This decision was inspired by a congressional hearing in which Alexandria Ocasio-Cortez questioned Facebook CEO Mark Zuckerberg as to whether Facebook would be taking down ads from politicians that spread false information.
-Zuckerberg replied that they probably would not, leading to the PAC to run this ad to test Facebook's advertising policies.
+Public awareness of social media use in politics and disinformation grew in 2019 due to a congressional hearing in which Alexandria Ocasio-Cortez questioned Facebook CEO Mark Zuckerberg as to whether Facebook would be taking down ads from politicians that spread false information.
+Zuckerberg replied that they probably would not.

-Additionally, the political action committee was noted for putting up digital billboards along the Interstate 15 in Utah as well as in other states with a photo of Zuckerberg and President Donald Trump with the caption "Trump - Zuckerberg 2020" in order to raise awareness to the potential impact of Facebook's advertising policies in assisting Trump's reelection bid.
+In 2019, TROLL was noted for putting up digital billboards along the Interstate 15 in Utah as well as in other states with a photo of Zuckerberg and President Donald Trump with the caption "Trump - Zuckerberg 2020" in order to raise awareness to the potential impact of Facebook's advertising policies in assisting Trump's reelection bid.

-More recently, Hampton and TROLL, put out a YouTube ad against Congressman Ken Calvert in the election for California's 42nd congressional district.
+In 2020, Hampton and TROLL released a YouTube ad against Congressman Ken Calvert in the election for California's 42nd congressional district.